 However, she shares that her heart will always be with Narrative Therapy, which views “the problem is the problem, the person is not the problem.”
 The social justice lens that often shows up in Teela’s works is Narrative Therapy.
 Her other primary modality is Compassion-Focused Therapy, which she believes is central to working with trauma.

 Teela is an international conference speaker and has offered workshops to providers in-person and online on incorporating trauma-informed care into their roles and systems.
-She is also a published author, and chapters on birth trauma from both books she was asked to write will be released this year (stay tuned!).
-You can also see her as a keynote speaker at the Museum of Motherhood Conference in March in Florida and the PSI Conference in Washington, DC in July of 2024!
+She is also a published author, and chapters on birth trauma from both books were released this year.
+You can also see her as a keynote speaker this year in Ottawa and London, Ontario!

 Teela offers support to those struggling with fertility, IUD trauma, pregnancy and infant loss, paternal mental health, endometriosis, PCOS, and perinatal mood and anxiety disorders.
 She receives direct supervision from a primary supervisor.
 She offers individual therapy in person and online support for all of Alberta.